TrueBlocks/trueblocks-core/src/other/issuance/README.md

 # Modeling and Auditing the Ethereum Supply

-This code is in response to #SupplyGate, which was a silly Twitter discussion (as most are) about the fact that a perfectly mathematical number is difficult to get from an Ethereum node.
-News flash: it's difficult to get.
+This code is in response to [#SupplyGate](https://twitter.com/hashtag/Supplygate?src=hashtag_click) ([here](https://www.coindesk.com/how-much-ether-is-out-there-ethereum-developers-create-new-scripts-for-self-verification) and [here](https://finance.yahoo.com/news/supplygate-battle-frame-crypto-next-190000565.html)), which was a silly Twitter discussion (as most are) about the fact that a purely mathematical number, called `Total Ether Supply`, is difficult to get.
+News flash: it is difficult to get, especially on a desktop computer.

-We wrote two articles explaing the calcuations by re-visting the Yellow Paper, looking closely at the overly complete equations, translating those equations into English, and then arriving at the above code.
+We wrote two articles explaining first the calcuations of the total supply by re-visting the Yellow Paper, looking closely at the stupidly complicated equations, translating those equations into English, and then writing the following code.

-Here's links to the two articles which discuss:
+Here's links to the two articles:

 Ethereum Issuance: minerReward
 Ethereum Issuance: uncleReward